-Only hours dropped below a total of 16 credit hours are eligible for a refund.
+Students registered for more than 16 credit hours are not charged additional tuition for those credits.
+Therefore, only hours dropped below a total of 16 credit hours are eligible for a refund.

 Tuition Refund Process

 To be eligible for a tuition refund the student must: